Technical tour

 $pals init

-✓ Swarm created · this pal holds layers 0–14
+✓ Starting NEW swarm · this pal holds layers 0–14

 Architecture